I am a...

 Irreverance to Marriage

-Posted by Venerable High Pope Swanage I, Cogent Animal of Our Lady of Discord 28/10/2007 at 13h07
+Posted by Venerable High Pope Swanage I, Cogent Animal of Our Lady of Discord 28 October 2007 at 01:07PM

 The delightful and divine miss Ev shall be mentioned here from time to time, at least if I know anything of the Goddess.
 Today she features as a co-conspirator and enabler for my twisted irreverent ponderings regarding marriage.
 She is of the same opinion I am, that the entire institution is really rather silly, so when I started mocking it by plotting out my own dogma-smashing wedding she went right along with it.